pine64/website/content/blog/august_2025_movuan.md

 Users can learn more about the Devuan project [here](https://www.devuan.org).

 ### Future goals and contributing
 The goal of the Movuan project is to merge into Devuan as an official version, but it still requires some polishing to do before this can happen.
 Specifically help with packaging and testing would be appreciated!
-If anyone is interested in helping with this project can contact lxb1@yahoo.com.
+Anyone who is interested in helping with this project can contact lxb1@yahoo.com.

 ## Do you have something to share?
 Do you have news to share with the community?
 You can have your news posted on this blog by heading over to [this tutorial and following the template](https://pine64.org/documentation/Introduction/Writing_a_blog_post/).
 All community updates are written in markdown which you can learn how to write [here](https://www.markdownguide.org/basic-syntax/).